RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 tessellation rate is 4.

-The `RTC_GEOMETRY_TYPE_NORMAL_ORIENTED_*` mode is a mode designed to render grass blades.
-In this mode the curve is rendered as a flat band whose center exactly follows the provided vertex spline, whose half width approximately follows the provided radius spline, and whose orientation approximately follows the provided normals.
+The `RTC_GEOMETRY_TYPE_NORMAL_ORIENTED_*` mode is a mode designed to render blades of grass.
+In this mode the curve is rendered as a flat band whose center exactly follows the provided vertex spline, whose half width approximately follows the provided radius spline, and whose orientation follows the provided normals.
 For normal oriented curves, the indices point to the first of 2 consecutive normals in the normal buffer.
 The normal of the constructed curve will match the direction of the first normal at the beginning, and the